£25.00

 We don't charge VAT, however, if buying from outside of the UK please remember that there may be import fees to pay directly to the delivery company before receiving the order.
 Unfortunately we can’t advise on the exact costs as it varies from country to country, so please check your national rates before purchasing.

-Unbranded vintage bar end plugs (or caps, or stoppers if you prefer), most likely in production from the 1960s to the 1980s.
-Made from plastic and weighing in at 10 grams (for the pair).
-A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.
+Unbranded vintage headset, most likely in production from the 1960s to the 1970s.
+Made from steel and weighing in at 182 grams.
+A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.

-If you're taking part in L'Eroica or a similar vintage event, these are fully compliant - so rest assured, the pre-1987 police won't lock you up for having the wrong bar plugs!
+If you're taking part in L'Eroica or a similar vintage event, this is fully compliant - so rest assured, the pre-1987 police won't lock you up for having the wrong headset!

-The plugs have been checked, cleaned and graded as very good condition, but do take a good look at the detailed photos so you can see the cosmetic condition before you buy.OVERVIEW
+The headset's been carefully cleaned, thoroughly checked by one of our mechanics and graded as good condition, but do take a good look at the detailed photos so you can see the cosmetic condition before you buy.OVERVIEW

 TECHNICAL INFO